NVIDIA/spark-rapids/docs/compatibility.md

   or `[a-z&&[^bc]]`
 - Empty groups: `()`
 - `regexp_replace` does not support back-references

-The following regular expression patterns are known to potentially produce different results on the GPU vs the CPU.

-- Word and non-word boundaries, `\b` and `\B`

 Work is ongoing to increase the range of regular expressions that can run on the GPU.